TERMS OF ENGAGEMENT 2019/20

 Unless otherwise agreed, and subject to the application of then current hourly rates, these Terms and Conditions of Business (or our current terms where these have been notified to you) shall apply to any future instructions given by you to us.

-Although your continuing instructions in this matter will amount to an acceptance of these terms and conditions of business, it will be helpful if you will please sign and return one copy of them for us to retain on our file.
+Your continuing instructions in this matter will amount to an acceptance of these terms and conditions of business.